therick0996/voron_mods/thicc_skirts/README.md

 # Thicc skirts for Voron V2
-Extended skirts to look nicer and make the screen more readable with the [awesome Clicky Clack door mod](https://github.com/tanaes/whopping_Voron_mods/tree/main/clickyclacky_door)
+Extended skirts to look nicer and make the screen more readable with the [awesome Clicky Clack door mod](https://github.com/tanaes/whopping_Voron_mods/tree/main/clickyclacky_door), while not replacing any important bits (like z belt drives).

-There are versions for 300mm and 350mm V2s
+There are versions for [300mm](https://github.com/therick0996/voron_mods/tree/main/thicc_skirts/300mm) and [350mm](https://github.com/therick0996/voron_mods/tree/main/thicc_skirts/350mm) V2s.

 To save material and not require supports, the new skirts attach to small "brackets", which are attached to the original extrusion.